Master of Arts in Psychology: Clinical Counseling Program

 The Citadel's Master of Arts in Psychology: Clinical Counseling program offers graduate education for those interested in becoming professional counselors in community agencies, including college counseling centers, hospitals, mental health, and social services agencies.
 The program requires completion of 57 credit hours of coursework, typically completed in 3 to 3-1/2 years.
-The curriculum has been developed according to guidelines set forth by the Council of Applied Masters Programs in Psychology (CAMPP) and the program is accredited by the Master's in Psychology Accreditation Council (MPAC).
+The curriculum has been developed according to guidelines set forth by the Council of Applied Masters Programs in Psychology (CAMPP) and the program is accredited by the Master's in Psychology and Counseling Accreditation Council (MPCAC).
 Coursework is consistent with requirements for licensure as a Professional Counselor in the state of South Carolina.
 The curriculum reflects current knowledge and perspectives concerning psychological counseling and human development needs of a diverse multicultural society.

 Philosophy and Mission

 The Department of Psychology espouses a philosophical perspective of training and practice which stresses an empirical and applied approach to addressing psychosocial problems of clients.
 Most faculty members are engaged in clinical practice, research efforts, or both.
 Faculty members' activities are guided by a scientist-practitioner model, which emphasizes a scholarly approach to applications of psychology.

 The mission of the Master of Arts in Psychology: Clinical Counseling program at The Citadel is to prepare students to become scholarly practitioners of psychosocial counseling in community agencies, including college counseling centers, hospitals, mental health centers, and social services agencies.
 The program emphasizes the application of theories of human development, psychopathology, and behavior change to psychosocial problems of a diverse population of individuals and families seeking mental health services in the community.
 The program's model blends didactic and experiential training to facilitate students' ability to utilize an empirical approach to assessment, goal development, intervention, and evaluation of services for a wide range of individuals and families experiencing a variety of psychosocial difficulties.
 It is the expectation of the program that students will be trained to be competent and ethical professional service providers who will bring a scholarly perspective as well as compassion and caring to their work.

 Requirements for Graduation